richardo2016/fib-typify/README.md

 generate one loaderBox with compilation options `tsCompilerOptions`.

+* `registerTsCompiler(sandbox: vm.SandBox, tsCompilerOptions: TSCompilerOptions = defaultCompilerOptions)`

+register '.ts' compiler for one Sanbox which haven't been registered before.

 * `loaderBox`

 default loaderBox of `fib-typify`, it use **default tsCompilerOptions** as compiler options for `.ts`.

+* `defaultCompilerOptions`

+default typescript compiler options.
+More detail in [typescript's compiler options]

 ---